fjungclaus/KomootHighlightsAsGpxExporter/README.md

 * Might also run with Greasmonkey in Firefox, but I didn't find the time to test that until now ...
 * There is also the possibility to export the Komoot highlights as comma separated values, to be imported in programs like OpenOffice Calc.
 This might be used to create roadbooks, etc.

+## Hints
+- If the menu buttons of this Tampermonkey scripts don't show up, reloading the page (e.g. by means of 'F5') might help.

 ## Todos
 * ~~Have distance across the track of the highlights in the waypoint and CSV~~
 * ~~Allow exporting waypoints plus the GPX track itself in a single GPX file~~